 Informative panels and speakers are blended with frequent networking opportunities, bike rides, relaxed and delicious mealtimes, industry awards, the annual BPSA membership meeting, plus fun bike rides and recreational opportunities for families and spouses.

-“The BPSA is taking on the critical industry issues at the BLC,” stated Micklin.
+“The BPSA is taking on the critical industry issues at the BLC,” stated Adam Micklin, BPSA President.
 “You’ll join your fellow industry leaders and take an active part in shaping the future.”

 “You need to come to BLC and forward the conversation.
 And bring your future company leaders to prepare them for their roles.
 Make sure your voice is heard in the industry chorus.”

 “Plus it’s a heck of a lot of fun,” Micklin concluded.
 All industry citizens welcome, discounted rates for BPSA members.
-Learn more about the current and future BLCs at bicycleconference.com.
+Learn more about the current and future BLCs at bicycleconference.com.bicycleconference.com.

 While the BPSA develops and expands its programs, we continue to get better at marketing our message to current and potential industry members.

-Central to that effort are Marketing chairman Pat Hus, Creative Director Matt Karaus from Gravity Communications, Executive Director Ray Keener, and Photographer/videographer Rob Jones.
+Central to that effort are Marketing chairman Pat Hus, Creative Director Matt Karaus from Gravity Communications and Executive Director Ray Keener.

-Upgraded marketing includes a new website, quarterly e-mail updates to members, and a fresh set of branding print and web ads in BRaIN.
+Upgraded marketing includes a new website, detailed Annual Reports each year, quarterly e-mail updates to members, and a fresh set of branding print and web ads in BRaIN.